 If your children are young, make a habit of taking photos and videos each time they bring new artwork home.
 Almost as important as taking photos is making sure you tag or label the photos with your child’s name, grade or year, and the word “art”.
 This way a quick search is all you need to gather them in one place.
 If you’re doing this years later (like me) and have no idea what year your child made something or any of the details surrounding it, try asking them.
 You might be surprised by the things they remember.
 Most of all, just start taking the photos!

 Hard cover photo books printed with your child’s artwork are easier to make than you might think.
 If you’ve never made one, I encourage you to try it!
-Websites like Shutterfly, Snapfish, My Publisher, Mix Book, Picaboo, and of course, Apple (directly through your iPhoto or Photos app), will walk you through the process step by step and include helpful templates, backgrounds, and more to make the process quick and easy.
+Websites like Shutterfly, Snapfish, Mix Book, Picaboo, and of course, Apple (directly through your iPhoto or Photos app), will walk you through the process step by step and include helpful templates, backgrounds, and more to make the process quick and easy.
 Even retail stores like Costco, Walgreens, and CVS offer professional quality photo books.
 If your child is prolific, consider making a “Volume 1” and “Volume 2”!